 - Store MEKINIST in the refrigerator between 36°F to 46°F (2°C to 8°C).
 Do not freeze.

-- Keep MEKINIST dry and away from moisture.
+- Keep MEKINIST dry and away from moisture and light.

 - The bottle of MEKINIST contains a desiccant packet to help keep your medicine dry.
 Do not throw away the desiccant packet.